 That's what Clark and Sharon Winslow of Belvedere, Calif., did.
 They bought the home next door to their sprawling estate at a foreclosure auction and started demolition on the property a few weeks ago, the San Jose Mercury News reported.
 The mansion, which sold for $7 million in 2004, was repossessed by the Bank of America when the owners fell behind on their mortgage and fled the home.
 Once demolition is complete, the Winslows plan to use the new open space for gardening.

-And promptly had it demolished.
-The Winslows plan to use the newly vacant lot as a garden.
-As their neighbor Roger snow told NBC Bay Area, "The view is really nice now!"
+In fact, neighbors welcomed the teardown.
+As neighbor Roger Snow told NBC Bay Area, "The view is really nice now!"

 See more demolition stories on AOL Real Estate: